emmairwin/open-innovation-curriculum/participation_curriculum/interviewing-users.md

 # Interviewing in Open Source Communities

-This resource lv[Interviewing Users](http://www.amazon.ca/Interviewing-Users-Uncover-Compelling-Insights-ebook/dp/B00CEKR872) to effectively prepare you for research interviews (including focus groups), with a lens on Open Source Communities.
+This is a condensed version of 'Intervewing Users for Mozilla' designed to help you to effectively prepare for research interviews (including focus groups), with a lens on Open Source Communities.
+This resource does require the book listed below, if you require a copy please email Emma Irwin (eirwin @ mozilla dot com).

 #### Materials